 Speaking of humanity, most people forget or fail to realize that the rules, definitions, patterns, and conclusions that we dub “Math” came from actual human beings.
 When possible, I try to engage students with math through its history.
-Math is not just the conclusions of a few elite European men.
-All the world’s people have done some form of math and have, in turn, written a piece of its history.
-Very clever people have been doing math for thousands of years before things like Algebra or even our number system occurred to them.
+Very clever people all over the world have been doing math for thousands of years before things like Algebra or even our number system occurred to them.
 Schools dump hundreds of generations of difficult conclusions onto the heads of our students as nothing more than a load of obvious “facts”.
-Routine tasks for middle school math students such as: “find the slope of this line” are as recent as the the 1600’s.
+Routine tasks for middle school math students such as: “find the slope of this line” are as recent as the 1600’s.
 Calculus is a little over 2 centuries old.
 Regarding his accomplishments (among them, inventing calculus), Isaac Newton humbly bragged, “If I have seen further, it is by standing on the shoulders of giants.”
 As math educators, we must ensure that our students are aware of the shoulders on which they stand so that they can see even further than the generations of mathematicians before them.

 Many math teachers refute their students’ objections that most of the material is irrelevant or useless.
 That the material presented as math is largely a bunch of conclusions to be memorized, I agree with them!
-If students were never interested in the process of discovering these patterns or understanding their derivation, they will quickly forget these conclusions as adults and never give them a second thought.
-If, on the other hand, students gain an appreciation and an understanding of the process of deriving these conclusions, they will stick with them forever.
+If students were never interested in the process of discovering these patterns, they will quickly forget these conclusions as adults and never give them a second thought.
+If, on the other hand, students gain an appreciation and an understanding of the process of arriving at these conclusions, they will stick with them forever.
 A calculator today can do the quadratic equation.
 It is much more important that a student appreciates why there must be a quadratic equation and what it means.